Dingle leads Pennsylvania against Dartmouth after 31-point game | WTOP News

 Philadelphia; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Pennsylvania faces the Dartmouth Big Green after Jordan Dingle scored 31 points in Pennsylvania’s 89-88 win over the Brown Bears.
+BOTTOM LINE: Pennsylvania visits the Dartmouth Big Green after Jordan Dingle scored 31 points in Pennsylvania’s 89-88 win over the Brown Bears.

-The Big Green have gone 4-5 at home.
-Dartmouth gives up 68.7 points to opponents and has been outscored by 1.4 points per game.
+The Big Green have gone 4-5 in home games.
+Dartmouth is 5-6 in games decided by 10 or more points.

-The Quakers have gone 9-3 against Ivy League opponents.
-Pennsylvania ranks fifth in the Ivy League shooting 33.8% from 3-point range.
+The Quakers are 9-3 in conference matchups.
+Pennsylvania is fourth in the Ivy League scoring 72.6 points per game and is shooting 44.7%.

-The teams meet for the second time in conference play this season.
-The Quakers won 78-68 in the last matchup on Jan.
-15. Jelani Williams led the Quakers with 13 points, and Brendan Barry led the Big Green with 16 points.
+The teams play for the second time this season in Ivy League play.
+The Quakers won the last matchup 78-68 on Jan.
+15. Jelani Williams scored 13 points to help lead the Quakers to the win.

-TOP PERFORMERS: Barry averages 3.4 made 3-pointers per game for the Big Green, scoring 14.7 points while shooting 41.2% from beyond the arc.
-Aaryn Rai is shooting 43.1% and averaging 11.1 points over the last 10 games for Dartmouth.
+TOP PERFORMERS: Aaryn Rai is averaging 11.2 points and 6.7 rebounds for the Big Green.
+Brendan Barry is averaging 14.6 points over the last 10 games for Dartmouth.

 Michael Moshkovitz is averaging 5.1 points for the Quakers.
-Dingle is averaging 20.7 points over the past 10 games for Pennsylvania.
+Dingle is averaging 20.7 points over the last 10 games for Pennsylvania.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.